-- Bit 7:6 COMnA1:0: Compare Output Mode for Channel A - Bit 5:4 COMnB1:0: Compare Output Mode for Channel B
+- Bit 7:6 COMnA1:0: Compare Output Mode for Channel A - Bit 5:4 COMnB1:0: Compare Output Mode for Channel B - Bit 3:2 COMnC1:0: Compare Output Mode for Channel C

-The COMnA1:0 and COMnB1:0 control the Output Compare pins (OCnA and OCnB respectively) behavior.
+The COMnA1:0, COMnB1:0, and COMnC1:0 control the output compare pins (OCnA, OCnB, and OCnC respectively) behavior.
 If one or both of the COMnA1:0 bits are written to one, the OCnA output overrides the normal port functionality of the I/O pin it is connected to.
-If one or both of the COMnB1:0 bit are written to one, the OCnB output overrides the normal port functionality of the I/O pin it is connected to.
-However, note that the Data Direction Register (DDR) bit corresponding to the OCnA or OCnB pin must be set in order to enable the output driver.
+If one or both of the COMnB1:0 bits are written to one, the OCnB output overrides the normal port functionality of the I/O pin it is connected to.
+If one or both of the COMnC1:0 bits are written to one, the OCnC output overrides the normal port functionality of the I/O pin it is connected to.
+However, note that the Data Direction Register (DDR) bit corresponding to the OCnA, OCnB or OCnC pin must be set in order to enable the output driver.

-When the OCnA or OCnB is connected to the pin, the function of the COMnx1:0 bits is dependent of the WGMn3:0 bits setting.
-Table 13-2 on page 132 shows the COMnx1:0 bit functionality when the WGMn3:0 bits are set to a Normal or a CTC mode (non-PWM).
+When the OCnA, OCnB or OCnC is connected to the pin, the function of the COMnx1:0 bits is dependent of the WGMn3:0 bits setting.
+Table 17-3 on page 159 shows the COMnx1:0 bit functionality when the WGMn3:0 bits are set to a normal or a CTC mode (non-PWM).